euannerocha/euannerocha/README.md

  ![Anne's GitHub stats](https://github-readme-stats.vercel.app/api?username=euannerocha&show_icons=true&theme=transparent)

-- 🔭 I'm currently a programming student and systems developer, I work with TS and React.
+- 🔭 I'm currently a programming student and Software Engineering Intern.
+I work with TS and React.
-- 👩‍💻 I'm studying React and Typescript at the moment!
+- 👩‍💻 I'm studying AI, Machine Learning and Blockchain at the moment!
 - 💬 Ask me about anything.
 If I don't know, I'll be happy to learn along with you ^^
 - ⚡ Fun fact: I do love fries with ice cream!
 It's yummi!
 - 🤓 I'm currently working on my project "Leet365Code", where I commit to solving a logic problems from LeetCode daily (except the days that I don't HIHIHI)!
 And sometimes I can add a summary of a topic I studied during the day!